Transport Team: Specialized Care

 For maternal transports, a specialized obstetrics nurse trained in labor and delivery joins our team to provide services for mothers who are at high risk for delivering premature infants or mothers who are at high risk for complications.
 For the mothers that deliver at non-obstetric facilities, we also now have the capability to transport the mother and infant safely in the same ambulance.

-Highly trained, committed, primed, and ready to charge into action at a moment's notice: Our Transport Team is here to help when you need us.
+Highly trained, committed, primed, and ready to spring into action at a moment's notice: Our Transport Team will help when you need us.
 We invite you to read more about our mission, vision, and community outreach.

 Call 239-343-2370, and our transfer center will arrange logistics.
 Reach out to us when a child needs to be transferred to our specialty hospital, which is staffed by pediatric experts who always put our young patients first.
 Our team remains in contact with a neonatologist, pediatric intensivist, or obstetrician throughout the transport and also follows pediatric, neonatal, or maternal specific protocols to ensure the best and most appropriate care.